– Heartwood Path Waypoint 1.27 –

-“As breathing involves a continual oscillation between exhaling and inhaling, offering ourselves to the world at one moment and drawing the world into ourselves at the next, so sensory perception entails a like reciprocity, exploring the moss with our fingers while feeling the moss touching us back, at one moment gazing the mountains and at the next feeling ourselves seen, or sensed from that distance . . .”
-(Abram, 2010, p.
+“As breathing involves a continual oscillation between exhaling and inhaling, offering ourselves to the world at one moment and drawing the world into ourselves at the next . . .so sensory perception entails a like reciprocity” (Abram, 2010, p.
 61).

 This and other earth-human relationships require no labels to function.
-Having participants emulate this last aspect of natural attraction ecology – the lack of names or the lack of words in nature--is very important to the success of Dr. Cohen methods.
+Having participants emulate this last aspect of Natural Attraction Ecology – the lack of names or the lack of words in nature--is very important to the success of Dr. Cohen’s methods.
 There are no words or names in nature and we open ourselves to the misconceptions of nature-dominating stories when we put them there.
 As Dr. Cohen says:

 “. . . there is no substitute for the real thing, if a person is not in conscious connection with webstring attractions, they are probably playing god in some way without the wisdom to do so” (Cohen, Ecopsych Website).

 Worded stories are either outright fantasies or are mere representations of facts.
 For these reasons, the emphasis in Dr. Cohen’s methodology is not on words or labels.
 Words are used in a limited way after the activities.
-It is then that participants report to others and attempt to achieve validation.
+It is then that participants report to others and attempt to achieve validation (as others validate that they too have had similar experiences or results).
 Otherwise the emphasis is on the direct experiences of actions.
 “Acts are facts,” says Dr. Cohen.
 Another example from natural attraction ecology is one’s sense of thirst.
 After doing Dr. Cohen’s related activity, one accepts that one’s thirst is as much a part of water as is wetness.

-Once we have added living in the “N”ow” to the “N”ameless, “I”ntelligent, “A”ttractive, “L”ove previously mentioned regarding the nature of earth-human relationships, we have listed all of the ingredients of a particular form of psychological consciousness we humans naturally sense and enjoy; namely, a consciousness Cohen calls “NNIAL” (Cohen, Ecopsych/Ecopsychology Journal Website).
-Reconnecting with “NNIAL” is a vital component of Natural Attraction Ecology.
-NNIAL is also an ecoded way to identify the aspects of the Enduring Stream, mentioned previously.
-As you will discover in the next section, using the Natural Systems Thinking Process to re-connect with NNIAL (or the Enduring Stream) is psychologically replenishing.
-I say “re-connect” because earlier in our history, more than one hundred years ago, we were still healthfully attached to the breast of nature and were, therefore, physically and psychologically nurtured.
-But we as a species weaned ourselves from our mother’s bosom prematurely.
+Once we add living in the “N”ow” and “A”liveness to the “N”ameless, “I”ntelligent, “A”ttractive, “L”ove previously mentioned regarding the components of earth-human relationships, we are listing all of the ingredients of a particular form of psychological consciousness we humans naturally sense and enjoy; namely, a consciousness Cohen calls “NNIAAL” (Cohen, Ecopsych/Ecopsychology Journal Website).
+Reconnecting with “NNIAAL” is a vital component of Natural Attraction Ecology.
+It is also an encoded way to identify the Enduring Stream, mentioned previously.
+As you will discover in the next section, using the Natural Systems Thinking Process to reconnect with NNIAAL (or the Enduring Stream) is psychologically replenishing.
+I say “reconnect” because earlier in our history, more than one hundred years ago, we were still healthfully attached to the breast of nature and were, therefore, physically and psychologically nurtured.
+We as a species weaned ourselves from our mother’s bosom prematurely.
 This collective form of self-neglect damaged the shared fitness of our thinking.
 “The wellness of our thinking determines our health, relationships and destiny” (Cohen, 1987, p viii).
-Re-connecting with the psychological embrace that occurs at Mother Nature’s breast—a metaphorical way to say “communing with NNIAL” or “bonding with the Enduring Stream,” is also a way to persevere.
-The Natural Systems Thinking Process “helps you restore and enjoy the rewarding benefits of the way nature works to produce its balanced perfection” (Cohen, 1987, p 9).
+Reconnecting with the psychological embrace that occurs at Mother Nature’s breast—a metaphorical way to say “communing with NNIAAL” or “bonding with the Enduring Stream,” is also a way to persevere.
+The Natural Systems Thinking Process “helps you restore and enjoy the rewarding benefits of the way nature

 Each of Dr. Cohen’s activities put the participants through the same basic sequence:

-It is worth repeating: asking a natural object (being) or place to give its consent may seem dubious to those who do not realize that the consent does not come through words spoken by animal spirits, trees, or places, but instead comes from a person’s continued reactions to the attraction to the natural being or place.
-This is a critically important step in Cohen’s methodologies, as it creates within the participant a psychological state-of-mind that is non-domineering and suitable for the functioning of the fifty-three natural attraction senses and the resulting attainment of guidance, information, or healing.
+It is worth repeating: asking a natural being or place to give its consent may seem dubious to those who do not realize that the consent does not come through words spoken by animal spirits, trees, or places in the style of Dr. Dolittle (who, in a beloved fairy tale, could talk with the animals).
+Instead, the consent comes from a person’s continued reactions to his or her attraction to the natural being or place.
+This attainment of consent is a critically important step in Cohen’s methodologies, as it creates within the participant a psychological state-of-mind that is non-domineering and suitable for the functioning of the fifty-four natural attraction senses and the resulting attainment of guidance, information, or healing.

 According to Cohen, those who are attracted to a more nature-centered life and who recognize the negative impacts of our way of life, can unbury nature’s way of living that has been covered over by living according the modern industrial society’s stories and labels that betray an undeclared war on nature.
 This half-asleep way of living precludes us from using the natural attraction senses that enable us to participate in the beautiful way nature works.
 It is, therefore, one of the chief causes of “burnout.”